jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	(lukeghg) python3 -m build --wheel .
 	(lukeghg( python3 -m pip install  dist/lukeghg-1.0-py3-none-any.whl

+You should see *setup.py* file where the `python3 -m build --wheel .` command is made.

 All the terminal command line programs in *lukeghg* package are now available in your virtual environment (see *~/lukeghg/bin/* in your home directory).
 In the *lukeghg* package hierarchy the programs are located in the [lukeghg/lukeghg/bin](lukeghg/lukeghg/bin) directory.